Cambrian Credit Union Rules

 Roles and responsibilities

-- The audit committee shall report to every board meeting and each year to the annual general
+- The audit committee shall report at a frequency to be agreed by the board and each year to the annual general meeting.

 - The audit committee has the power to recommend to the Board that the internal audit function be outsourced.
 The audit committee shall be responsible for ensuring that the internal audit function is performed in accordance with prescribed terms of reference.